 Hypothermia in dogs may cause liver and renal failure.
 Respiratory problems can develop too especially in dogs with tiny muzzles and flat faces, like pugs.
 Cardiovascular issues may result too which can easily lead to a fatal end.

-Tips to keep your dog cool in summer
+Tips to keep your furry friend cool when it’s hot

 Don’t leave your dog in tiny spaces- inside a car or his kennel- for too long.
 Houses can get hot too, therefore it is important to have an AC installed and functioning.
 In addition, ensure the ground he walks on is not too hot for him.
 If he is a toy dog, carry him whenever you go out.